 -p ppar id Specifies the PPAR-ID to display the information.
-Depending on the system configuration, you can specify an integer from 0 to 15 for ppar_id.
+Depending on for ppar_id.

 To one PPAR, just one writable console can be connected while multiple read-only consoles can be connected.

 EXAMPLE 1 Display the information of the consoles connected to all accessible PPARs.